 Maintaining a Healthy Hair

 Dying your hair is not always a good choice.
 If you never colored it before, then you have a perfect canvass.
 However, if your hair is already stripped of its natural pigment by the excessive dying you should consider giving it a break and use that time to try to recover its natural shine.
 In case you have split ends, or your hair is hoarse to the touch, you can go from lighter to darker shades, not the other way around.
 To go lighter means bleaching it, which can even lead to some streaks falling off.
 Therefore, before deciding on the color, make sure that your hair is healthy enough to stand the changes.
+If you need more help with health of your hair be sure to check Kiierr.

 Women with cool skin tones will look their best wearing ash, platinum, and silver-blonde shades.
 A pinch of blue in these colors goes well with the rosiness of their skin.
 The perfect example is the most iconic platinum blond, Marilyn Monroe, and more recently Gwen Stefani.
 Remember to use purple shampoo and conditioner to prevent these shades to turn yellowish over time.
 For women with fair skin with a few blue undertones, the best choice would be blond shades like gold, honey, and caramel colors.
 These hues would also complement women with olive and neutral skin tones.